stepan-mitkin/drakon_editor/README.md

     - If there is no `.drn` file, modify existing source code file.

+6. If you want to translate DRAKON Editor:
+    - Add your translate in `msgs/msgs.csv`, don't touch `en` column.
+    - Run `msgs/genmsg.py`, then start program to test your translate.

 ## DRAKON

 DRAKON is is an algorithmic visual programming language developed within the Buran space project.